qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 We're going to skip ahead, from the simple checkbox to the much more complex text input.

-There are other inputs in `reflex-dom`, but these two represent the extremes of complexity.
+There are other inputs in `reflex-dom`, but once you can handle the checkbox and the text input you should be ready to use the other inputs without too much help.

-We have a larger configuration data type:
+The text input has a larger configuration data type:
 ```haskell
 data TextInputConfig t =
   TextInputConfig {